 Aeris had shut her eyes, but a smile claimed her lips as he shifted her without effort.
 He can just put his one arm under my legs and easily pick me up.
 He never tires…not in the least.
-I spent the entire day in his arms.
+I spent the whole day in his arms.
 No men hurt me.
-No men raped me…all because of him.
+No men used me…all because of him.

 “I was wondering if I could make a request.
 Yes…the ‘Great General.’”
 Sephiroth sighed to acquiesce.
 “I’d like to place a rather large order, and it will be quite complex.
 Certainly, I can hold.”

-Aeris shook in utter gratitude to be in her master’s arms.
-Clothed in his shirt, draped in his coat, as an arm wrapped securely around.
-His voice rich and low caressed her skin, the vibration so warm and soothing.
+Aeris shook in utter gratitude to be in her master’s embrace.
+Clothed in his shirt, draped in his coat, his arm wrapped securely around.
+His voice rich and low caressed her skin, the vibration both soothing and warm.
 He ran idle knuckles along fragile cheek, then traced the line of her jaw.
 The Cetra shut her eyes.
 This couldn’t be life.
 It couldn’t contain sweet caress.
 Knuckles were attached to fists, and fists only did one thing…

 A whimper escaped on the edge of her breath, and Sephiroth murmured, “I have you.”